decentral1se/pypkgtemplate/{{cookiecutter.package}}/CODE_OF_CONDUCT.rst

 The {{cookiecutter.organisation | capitalize}} community works towards providing a welcoming environment where participants are treated with dignity and respect and are free to be themselves.
-We encourage all participants to approach the Librehosters network with an open and positive attitude, engaging constructively with others at all times.
+We encourage all participants to approach the {{cookiecutter.organisation | capitalize}} network with an open and positive attitude, engaging constructively with others at all times.

 Respect for Diversity & Inclusion